 Option -I initializes the user settings file to subscribe to the standard components specified in the Isabelle repository clone - this does not make any sense for regular Isabelle releases.
-If the file already exists, it needs to be edited manually according to the printed explanation.
+An existing file that does not contain a suitable line "init_components...components/main" needs to be edited according to the printed explanation.

-Options -u and -x operate on user components listed in \$ISABELLE\HOME\USER/etc/components: this avoid manual editing if Isabelle configuration files.
+Options -u and -x operate on user components listed in \$ISABELLE_HOME_USER/etc/components: this avoid manual editing if Isabelle configuration files.